Tong (organization): Establishment of tongs in various Asian countries

-After the 17th century, large numbers of Chinese, particularly from the Fujian and Canton areas, left China to seek their fortunes in Southeast Asia and Taiwan.
+After the 17th century, large numbers of Chinese, particularly from the Fujian and Canton areas, migrated to seek their fortunes in Southeast Asia and Taiwan.
 These Chinese immigrants quickly formed a trader and merchant class in many societies in various Asian countries such as the Philippines, Indonesia, and Malaysia.

 Tongs in English-speaking countries

-Before the 1840s, very few Chinese had emigrated to the United States, Canada, or Australia.
-However, by the mid-19th-century Chinese immigrant numbers dramatically increased.
+Before the 1840s, very few Chinese had emigrated to the United States, Canada, Australia, or New Zealand.
+However, by the mid-19th-century, Chinese immigrant numbers dramatically increased.
 Beginning with a few hundred immigrants, their numbers increased to an estimated hundreds of thousands of Chinese immigrants.

 Former Taiping Heavenly Kingdom military commander Yang Fuqing is alleged to have fled to the United States following the rebel state's defeat and started a secret society in Los Angeles.

-Tongs in America
+Tongs in the United States

-After settling in San Francisco and other California cities, Chinese workers faced hostility from their American peers who felt threatened by their willingness to work for lower wages.
-As labor unions and angered workers became more aggressive, many Chinese felt pressure to leave and go east, where they heard life would be less dangerous.
+After settling in San Francisco and other California cities, Chinese workers were willing to work for lower wages than their American counterparts.
+Labor unions and American workers discouraged undercutting wages, so many Chinese left and went east.
 As a result, many Chinese immigrants moved to cities such as New York, Philadelphia, and Boston.
 Today these cities still have ethnic Chinese communities large enough to have developed Chinatowns.
 They have also been joined by new immigrants of the late 20th and early 21st centuries.